mas-bandwidth/gafferongames/content/post/collision_response_and_coulomb_friction.md

 frameborder="0" allowfullscreen class="video"></iframe>
 </div>

-The stone is definitely bouncing, but in the real world, stones don't usually hit the board perfectly flat like this.
-In the common case, stones hit at an angle and the collision response causes the stone to rotate.
+Now the stone is definitely bouncing, but in the real world stones don't usually hit the board perfectly flat like this.
+In the common case, they hit at an angle and the collision makes the stone rotate.

 ## Collision Response With Rotation

-Now let's calculate collision response with rotation.
+To capture this effect we need to calculate collision response with rotation.

 <img src="/img/virtualgo/collision-response-rotation.png" alt="collision response rotation" width="100%"/>

 Above you can see the effect that we want.
-Obviously, if a stone were to drop like this we know from experience that it would rotate in response to that collision.
+If a stone were to collide with the board like this, we know from experience that it would rotate in response.

-To do this we start by calculating the velocity of the stone at the contact point, then take the dot product of this vs. the contact normal to check if the stone is moving towards the board.
+We start by calculating the velocity of the stone at the contact point, and take the dot product of this vs. the contact normal to check if the stone is moving towards the board.
 This is necessary because when the stone is rotating, different points on the stone have different velocities.

-Next we apply a collision impulse along the contact normal with magnitude j except this impulse is now applied to the go stone at the contact point instead of the center of mass.
-This gives the collision impulse linear _and_ rotational effects, such that an at the edge of the stone will induce the stone to rotate in response to the collision.
+Next, we apply a collision impulse along the contact normal with magnitude j except this impulse is applied at the contact point instead of the center of mass of the stone.
+This gives the collision response its rotational effect.

-Here is the general equation for the magnitude of this collision impulse:
+Here is the general equation for the magnitude of this collision impulse.

 <img src="/img/virtualgo/impulse-j-general-case.png" alt="impulse j general case" width="75%"/>